AlexMcTeague/FireworkBuilderApp/README.md

 ### Console Window

-This window is mostly a by-product of earlier versions of the app, however it does still display error logs when you attempt to add incorrect data via the Add menus.
+The console window is mostly a by-product of earlier versions of the app, however it does still display error logs when you attempt to add incorrect data via the Add menus.

+Closing the console also closes the display window (and therefore the whole app).

 ### "Add _____" Windows